All the upcoming Broadway shows in New York

 The Mousetrap

 For 70 years, Agatha Christie's murder mystery has run in London's West End and made history as the world's longest-running play.
-In 2023, the show will make the leap across the pond to Broadway.
+The show has announced plans to make the leap across the pond to Broadway.
 A group of vacationers become suspects in a murder, and all their true identities get revealed as clues come to light.
 The Mousetrap will have audiences guessing until the end.

 Opening night: TBD